In the case of Aegon N.V. (NYSE: AEG), what's next? - The Dwinnex

 Ratios:

-For a better understanding of AEG, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 1.22 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 9.27.
+Our analysis of AEG’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 1.18 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 8.97.
 In the meantime, Its Debt-to-Equity ratio is 0.62 whereas as Long-Term Debt/Eq ratio is at 0.62.

 Upgrades & Downgrades